steadylearner/Rust-Full-Stack/README.md

 3. [How to use Rust Yew]
 4. [Fullstack Rust with Yew]
 5. [How to use NPM packages with Rust Frontend]
+6. [How to use markdown with Rust Frontend]

 ## How to deploy and build sitemaps for it